-- Students are not permitted to possess or use personal electronic devices before school, after school, during passing periods and lunch.
-Use in the classroom is at the discretion of the teacher.
+- 1. Students in grades 9-12 are permitted to possess or use personal electronic devices before school, after school, during passing periods and lunch.
+Students in grades 7-8 are permitted to possess or use personal electronic devices before and after school.
+Use in the classroom is at the discretion of the teacher. - 2.
 Administrators have the discretion to prohibit student possession or use of electronic devices on school grounds during these times.
-In the event the administration determines such restrictions are appropriate, an announcement will be given for the changes in permitted use. - 2.
+In the event the administration determines such restrictions are appropriate, an announcement will be given for the changes in permitted use and/or parents may be contacted for individual student restrictions. - 3.
 Students may use electronic devices during class time when authorized pursuant to an Individual Education Plan (IEP), a Section 504 Accommodation Plan, or a Health Care Plan, or pursuant to a plan developed with the student's parent when the student has a compelling need to have the device (e.g., a student whose parent is in the hospital could be allowed limited use of the cell phone for family contacts, so the family can give the student updates on the parent's condition).